 Cross Country Skiing in Mammoth Lakes

 There are some incredible options for Cross-Country skiing here in Mammoth Lakes and the Eastern High Sierra.
-Your options and where to go will be determined by the weather, snow and the time of winter you come to Mammoth Lakes.
+Your choices and where to go will be determined by the weather, snow, and the time of year you visit Mammoth Lakes.

-As we get into winter the snow levels and colder air moves into the lower elevations.
-That will give you lots of options for Cross-Country skiing beside the Tamarack Resort in the Mammoth Lakes Basin.
+As we enter winter, snow levels and colder air move into the lower elevations.
+That will give you many options for Cross-Country skiing beside the Tamarack Resort in the Mammoth Lakes Basin.

-There is a very nice snow grooming machine, and they can groom out the entire trail system each week for some great skiing when the snow levels and conditions are right.
+There is a lovely snow grooming machine that can groom the entire trail system each week, providing excellent skiing conditions when the snow levels and conditions are optimal.

-They groom out for both the traditional and skating types of Cross Country Skiing.
+They cater to both traditional and skating types of Cross-Country Skiing.

 The trailhead for this multi-use trail is accessed from the Mammoth Mountain Ski Area Main Lodge parking area.
 Park near the main lodge and grab the shuttle to the trailhead.

-It is a multi-use trail with Snowshoes, Snowmobiles and Cross-Country skiers sharing the trail.
+It is a multi-use trail that accommodates snowshoers, snowmobiles, and cross-country skiers.
 The first 1/3 mile of this trail is shared with Skiers and Snowboarders coming down an access trail.

 We recommend you use the right-hand side of the trail as you head up the first 1/3 mile of the trail.